Post

 Suspension

-• Description/Symptoms: Clunking or rattling noise from the front suspension when driving over bumps.
+• Description/Symptoms: Clunking or rattling noises coming from the rear suspension, especially when driving over bumps or uneven surfaces.

 • Recalls: None Found